-the foundation of the earth, and the heavens are works of Your hands; 11 they will perish but You continue on-they will all grow old like a garment; 12 You will roll them up like a cloak and they will be changed, while You stay the same and Your years will never end."
+The quote is from Psalm 102:25-27, and in that context it is Jehovah who is being addressed, Jehovah the Son.
+This is in the beginning, laid the foundation of the earth, and the heavens are works of Your hands; 11 they will perish but You continue on-they will all grow old like a garment; 12 You will roll them up like a cloak and they will be changed, while You stay the same and Your years will never end."

-13 On the other hand, to which of the angels did He ever say, "Sit on my right until I place your enemies as a stool under your feet"?1 14 Are they not all ministering spirits being sent2 to serve those who are going to inherit salvation?
+13 On the other hand, to which of the angels did He ever say, "Sit on my right until I place your enemies as a stool under your feet"?
+14 Are they not all ministering spirits being sent to serve those who are going to inherit salvation?